Are Screenshots Admissible in Court? (2026): Why They Fail and How to Fix It

 Practical Example: Defending Against Manipulation Claims

-Let's return to entrepreneur John's case.
+Let us return to John's case.
 Had he used a forensic tool for evidence capture, the courtroom situation would look entirely different:

-Defense Counsel: "These screenshots could have been created by the client using Inspect Element."
+Defense Counsel: "These screenshots could have been created by the client using Inspect Element.
+We have no way to verify the content actually appeared on the defendant's page."

 -